-Messrs.
+\ Messrs.
 Richard Sands and Robert Sands are the nominees of WildStar pursuant to the Reclassification Agreement.

-Management does not anticipate that any of the nominees will become unavailable to serve for any reason, but if that should occur before the Meeting, proxies will be voted FOR another nominee or nominees to be selected by the Board.
+Management does not anticipate that any of the nominees will become unavailable to serve for any reason, but if that should occur before the Meeting, proxies will be voted FOR another nominee or nominees to be selected by the Board, subject to WildStar's right pursuant to the Reclassification Agreement to designate a replacement for its nominees.